 Main Living Space

 Entrance Hall (3.4 x 3.1 m) Large entrance hall with two original oil/wine vats which have been retained as a feature.
-Stairs to first floor.
+Stairs to the first floor.

-Lounge/ Dining Room (3.4 x 6.7 m) Original ceiling beams, feature fire place and wood burner.
+Lounge/ Dining Room (3.4 x 6.7 m) Original ceiling beams, feature fireplace and wood burner.
 Comfortable dining area

 Kitchen (3.3 x 4.1 m) fitted with a range of base & wall units, original ceiling beams, double oven and 6 ring hob, space for fridge freezer, the washing machine is located in the covered courtyard.
-Stairs to first floor.
+Stairs to the first floor.

 Bedroom 1 (3.5 x 3.6 m) large double room with under stairs cupboard and original ceiling beams.

-Bathroom 1 – comprising walk in shower, basin with fitted cupboard underneath and WC.
+Bathroom 1 – comprising walk-in shower, basin with fitted cupboard underneath and WC.
 Additional store cupboard

 First upstairs lounge (4.2 x 3.7 m) A light airy space currently used as a second lounge but could be used as workroom/office.